HilscherAutomation/netFIELD-extension-linux/README.md

 ### Installation

+Download just the script [netfield-extension-linux-installer.sh](netfield-extension-linux-installer.sh) or the whole project with `sudo git clone https://github.com/hilschernetiotedge/netFIELD-extension-linux.git`.

-Download the script [netfield-extension-linux-installer.sh](netfield-extension-linux-installer.sh) and make sure it has execution permission on the device.
+Make sure the script has execution permission on the device else use `sudo chmod +x netfield-extension-linux-installer.sh`.

 Calling the script needs administrative rights either when called as user `root` or with `sudo.`

 Script parameters are passed to it as inline arguments.
-The usage is `sudo netfield-extension-linux-installer.sh <options> onboard|offboard`
+The usage is `sudo ./netfield-extension-linux-installer.sh <options> onboard|offboard`

 The field <options> may contain single or multiple instructions as follows